Cloud computing and its associated advantages have taken the corporate world by storm.

 Software as a Service is the final kind of cloud computing that’s focused on application delivery rather than application development or IT infrastructure.

-The most common application of SaaS as mentioned before is Netflix that works on a subscription-based model whereby Netflix subscribers can access the application through the internet on their personal devices in exchange for monthly payments.
+The most common application of SaaS as mentioned before is Netflix, which works on a subscription-based model whereby Netflix subscribers can access the application through the internet on their personal devices in exchange for monthly payments.

 This need not mean that you as the creator of an app can use this model to deliver your app; rather, your service provider can give you cloud access to apps on their servers.